iftechfoundation/ifarchive-ifmap-py/README.md

 - `uncache.py`: Cloudflare API request to purge an Archive file from the CDN cache.
 - `nightly-backup`: Shell script wrapper for the `rclone` nightly backup to AWS.

+(Okay, some of these are only tangentially related.
+Miscellaneous admin scripts have accumulated here.)

 ## Setup

 The generator uses the Python Markdown and Jinja packages.
 To install these: